School of Journalism and

 John Sweeney (46) Distinguished Professor in Sports Communication.
 Advertising, Sports Marketing

-Charles A. Tuggle (59) Reese Felts Distinguished Professor.
-Electronic Journalism
+Charles A. Tuggle (59) MA Program Director.
+Reese Felts Distinguished Professor.
+Broadcast and Electronic Journalism

 Lucila Vargas (53) Julian W. Scheer Term Professor.
 International/Development Communication, Women and Media, Qualitative Methods